Ice Age (2002 film): Animation

 The characters and environments in Ice Age were modeled and animated using WaveFront's Maya animation software.
 Rendering was completed using CGI Studio, an in-house ray tracing program being developed since Blue Sky's formation in 1987 and previously used for Wedge's 1998 short film, Bunny.
 While Jimmy Neutron: Boy Genius, released three months before Ice Age, became the first computer-animated film to make use of ray tracing technology, Ice Age would have received the distinction had it been released at the time Blue Sky began work on the movie.

-In order to keep the film at a more exciting pace, the development team took certain liberties with Sid in terms of realism; although real-life ground sloths were slow-moving and rigid, Sid was given a fast movement speed in certain scenes, as well as a more flexible range of motions.
-Conversely, the character’s arm movements were more restricted in order to retain a sense of laziness true to the nature of sloths.
-Manny was a particularly difficult character to animate due to his unique attributes as a mammoth, such as his long fur and massive trunks that covered up his face.
-Dealing with a creature which had seldom appeared in animation at the time, the team needed to figure out how Manny would realistically move with character designer Pete DeSeve explaining that “a wooly mammoth isn’t simply an elephant with long fur”.
+In order to keep the film at a more exciting pace, the development team took certain liberties with Sid in terms of realism.
+Although real-life ground sloths were slow-moving and rigid, Sid was given a fast movement speed in certain scenes, as well as a more flexible range of motions.
+Conversely, the character's arm movements were more restricted in order to retain a sense of laziness true to the nature of sloths.
+Manny was a particularly difficult character to animate due to his unique attributes as a mammoth, such as his long fur and massive trunk that covered up his face.

+Dealing with a creature which had seldom appeared in animation at the time, the team needed to figure out how Manny would realistically move with character designer Pete DeSeve explaining that "a wooly mammoth isn't simply an elephant with long fur".
 According to co-director Carlos Saldanha, Diego was one of the most complexly animated characters in the movie, with some scenes showing off his high movement speed as a sabre-toothed tiger while others kept his movement more contained and focused on his facial expressions to carry the moment.

 Voice casting

 The voice cast of Ice Age was encouraged to make up their own dialogue during recording.
 Several lines in the film were improvised by the actors.

 For Manny, the studio was initially looking at people with big voices.
 James Earl Jones and Ving Rhames were considered, but they sounded too obvious and Wedge wanted more comedy.
+Albert Brooks was also offered the role.
 Instead, the role was given to Ray Romano because they thought his voice sounded very elephant-like.
-Wedge described Romano's voice as deep and slow in delivery, but also with a "sarcastic wit behind it."
+Wedge described Romano's voice as deep and slow in delivery, but also with a "sarcastic wit behind it".

 John Leguizamo, who provided the voice for Sid, experimented with over 40 voices for the character, including a slower-sounding voice to fit with the lazy nature of a giant sloth.
 Leguizamo came up with the final voice and trademark lateral lisp for the character after watching footage of sloths and learning that they store food in the pockets of their mouths which ferments over time.
 Leguizamo remarked in an interview with BBC that he had wanted to contribute to an animated project for a while, claiming that cartoon voice actor Mel Blanc was "one of my comedy Gods" and a large source of inspiration for him as a child.